zaiisao/Documentation/en/Audio Broadcast/audio_profile_web.md

 # Set the Audio Profile
 ## Introduction

 High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
-High-fidelity audio refers to an audio profile with a sample rate of 48 Hz and a bitrate of 192 Kbps.
+High-fidelity audio refers to an audio profile with a sample rate of 48 kHz and a bitrate of 192 Kbps.

 ## Implementation